-39 "Iran Spy Cell Dismantled in Kuwait."
+36 "Iran Spy Cell Dismantled in Kuwait."
 Associated Press, May 6, 2010; "Iran Cell Planned Attacks in Kuwait, Minister Says.
 Reuters, April 21, 2011.

-40 A rebellion in northern Yemen was begun by dissident Shiite cleric Hussein Badruddin Al Houthi, and the rebellion is widely referred to as the Houthi rebellion.
+37 Department of State, Office of the Coordinator for Counterterrorism.
+Country Reports on Terrorism: 2012.
+May 30, 2013.
+A rebellion in northern Yemen was begun by dissident Shiite cleric Hussein Badruddin Al Houthi, and the rebellion is widely referred to as the Houthi rebellion.
 Eric Schmitt and Robert F. Worth, "With Arms for Yemen Rebels, Iran Seeks Wider Mideast Role," New York Times, March 15, 2012.

-41 Louis Charbonneau.
+38 Louis Charbonneau.
 "U.N.
 Monitors See Arms Reaching Somalia From Yemen, Iran."
 Reuters, February 10, 2013.